winniemei/Fintech2022/Assignment18/README.md

 ## Technologies

-This project leverages python 3.7.
-Please import:
+This project leverages python 3.7 and streamlit.
+Please complete the following imports:

-import streamlit as st
+1. import streamlit as st
-from dataclasses import dataclass from datetime import datetime from typing import Any
+2. from dataclasses import dataclass
+3. from datetime import datetime
+4. from typing import Any

 ---

-### **See the app running
+### **Run the Application

+Please run the application by typing "streamlit run app.py" in your terminal.
+If the application is running properly, you should be able to add another block of data into your ledger.
+Please see below for an example.

 ![Added block](./apprunning.png)

 ---